 When we speak about migration, we often talk about refugees and migrants at the same time.
 But what are the differences?
 And what is migration exactly?
 Migration is a very complex and multifaceted phenomenon.
-The words ‘migration’ and ‘migrants’ are collective terms which include many variations such as; refugees, labour migrants, forced migrants, displaced persons.
+The words ‘migration’ and ‘migrants’ are collective terms which include many variations such as; refugees, labour migrants, forced migrants, displaced persons, to name a few.

 Permanent or temporary settlement?

-People can migrate to find permanent settlement, but also temporary: as a means where they spend a period in their lives outside of their country of origin.
-For migrants, their journey rarely exists of this movement from point (A) their country of origin to point (B) the country of destination.
-Migrants take long journeys where they visit many stops to arrive in the country of destination.
+People can migrate to find permanent settlement, but also temporary: where they spend a period of their lives outside of their country of origin.
+For migrants, their journey rarely consists of this movement from point (A) their country of origin to point (B) the country of destination, which often presumed by many.
+Before arriving in a country of destination, migrants have made long journeys with many stops, often taking a couple of years..
 It is also very common that the initial country of destination changes throughout the journey.
-The same is true for migrant’s status; people can migrate to Libya as economic migrants but flee from Libya to Europe.
+The same is true for migrant’s status; people can for example migrate to Libya as economic migrants, but then flee from Libya to Europe.

+Let us take a closer look at the differences between refugees and migrants.
 Refugees are a very specific group of migrants.
-This group of migrants have distinguished rights and protection that are enshrined in global compacts and conventions (For instance, The 1951 refugee convention and Global compact on refugees from 2018).
+This group of migrants has distinguished rights and protection that are enshrined in international law and conventions (For instance, The 1951 refugee convention).
 For migration, in general, such agreements do not yet exist.

 However, after the large movements of refugees and migrants in 2015, the United Nations held an event that marked the start of the development of two global compacts; one for Safe, Orderly and Regular Migration, and one on Refugees.
-The one on migration is expected to be the first internationally negotiated agreement to define a collective commitment to improve cooperation on international migration.
-On 10 and 11 December, the Intergovernmental Conference will take place to adopt the Global Compact in Marrakesh, Morocco.
+The global compact on Migration is the first internationally negotiated agreement to define a collective commitment to improve cooperation on international migration.
+On 10 and 11 December 2018, the International Conference took place to Adopt the global compact in Marrakesh, Morocco.
+During the conference, 164 countries, including the Netherlands, have approved the much-discussed Migration Pact.

 Terminology is not neutral